Sudip-C/My_India_App/README.md

 # My_India_App

 Welcome to my app.
 This is small shoping app that I created in one day.
 I have used React and also Redux for better data management and tailwind css for all the design and responsivenss.
+This is an PWA(Progressive Web App).
+I have used ServiceWorker for this purpose.
 It has two pages
 1.Product Listing Page
 2. Cart Page